ICY105/NBTSmelting/README.md

 ```
 Item.tag{nbt_smelting:1b}
   Indicates this item has a custom recipe, triggering the custom smelt functions when the item is in a furnace.
   Note: to place an item on a campfire, a valid vanilla recipe must exist.
-It is recommended to add an item -> air recipe.
+It is recommended to add a recipe that smelts
+    the item into itself if a real item, ie. minecraft:diamond -> minecraft:diamond, or into air if a technical item,
+    ie. minecraft:command_block -> minecraft:air
 ```

 ## Function Tags